 - 6 cups water

-- Sort, rinse, and cook the chickpeas: Sort the chickpeas, removing any stones or dirt clods you find.
-Rinse the chickpeas, then put them in the pressure cooker.
-Add the water, onion and/or garlic, and bay leaf.
-Lock the lid and pressure cook at high pressure for 45 minutes in an electric PC, or 40 minutes in a stovetop PC.
+- Pressure Cook for 45 minutes with a Natural Release: Add the water, onion, and bay leaf to the pot.
+Lock the lid and pressure cook at high pressure for 45 minutes in an Instant Pot or other electric pressure cooker, or for 40 minutes in a stovetop PC.
+(Use Manual or Pressure Cook mode in an Instant Pot).
 Let the pressure come down naturally for 15 minutes, then quick release the rest of the pressure.
-Check a couple of chickpeas for doneness, then use the beans (and their liquid).

 - Category: Basic Technique